At breakfast the next morn, she leaned toward Grimme and whispered, “Did you talk about the bills with your paramours?”

 “What happened to her?”

-“She was killed rescuing me in a place she had not wanted me to go.”
+“She was killed rescuing me from a place she had not wanted me to go.”
 Her eyes stung and she wished she hadn’t said anything, for it renewed her grief and guilt.

 “What did you name her?”